DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The student had a layout issue with the checkbox being positioned incorrectly, which led to a collaborative debugging process.
 The student questioned how to center elements and adjust spacing, which led to a discussion on Flexbox properties like `justify-content` and the use of CSS margins.
 The student also discovered a typo in the HTML (`type="tell"` instead of `type="tel"`), demonstrating a strong attention to detail.
 Additionally, the student questioned the purpose of `name` and `id` attributes and made a great UX improvement by adding the `rows` attribute to the textarea and encapsulating the label and textarea in a new `div`.
 The student also identified an incorrect code suggestion from the assistant, which was then corrected.

 ---

+#### STEP 3 CSS ASSIGNMENT

+### Course Step Number: 477

+### Date Researched: 2025-08-11

+### Robust Summary of Best Practices and Modernization

+This entry documents a step to formally link an external CSS stylesheet to an HTML document.
+The student confirmed that they had already completed this task in a previous step.
+The lesson serves as a final check and reinforces the best practice of using the `<link>` tag within the `<head>` element to separate content from styling.

+---